-If you don’t get any sales from the editorial, contact the agency or publisher you’re working with to see if they can waive their monthly fee.
+If you don’t get any sales from the editorial, contact the agency or publisher you’re working with.

 If you don’t like the wording of the article, can you get it changed?

 Unfortunately, no. Since publishers create the content independently, you have no control over what they write about your products.
-But keep in mind that the publisher will paint your product in a positive light—that’s the point of the program!
+But publishers will likely paint your product in a positive light if it’s a good product—that’s the point of the program!

 Get your product featured!

 If you have any more questions about getting your products featured in an editorial recommendation, please leave us a comment below or reach out here!